joshparkerj/qt-uv-sim/README.md

 9. Click Next, then Next again, then Finish.
 10. In the project directory, replace UVSim.ui with the UVSim.ui I provided.

-(Note to self: leave here for west jordan at 2:00)